-Note: as of the end of 2019, the Plastic Free Noosa project was handed over to the Noosa community, and is now managed by Tourism Noosa.
+Note: At the end of 2019, the Plastic Free Noosa project was handed over to the Noosa community, and is now managed by Tourism Noosa.

-Project Model: Whole of community, open to all food retailers and selected markets and events.
+Project Model: Whole of community, open to all food retailers in Noosa, plus selected markets and events.

-Project Partners: Noosa Council, Tourism Noosa, Surfrider Foundation Sunshine Coast, Boomerang Bags Noosa, Zero Emissions Noosa, Noosa Community Biosphere Association, Sunshine Coast Environment Council, IN Noosa Magazine, Noosa FM, Take 3 for the Sea Sunshine Coast.
+Project Partners: Noosa Council, Tourism Noosa, Surfrider Foundation Sunshine Coast, Boomerang Bags Noosa, Zero Emissions Noosa, Noosa Community Biosphere Association, Sunshine Coast Environment Council, IN Noosa Magazine, Noosa FM, Take 3 for the Sea.

 * Plastic Free Champions are members that have eliminated all of our key plastic items (straws, coffee cups & lids, takeaway containers & lids, food ware (cutlery, plates, cups etc), water bottles & bags).